Maung Kyaw Zan

 Maung Kyaw Zan (မောင်ကျော်ဇံ, born 17 December 1964) is a Burmese politician and currently serves as an Amyotha Hluttaw MP for Rakhine State No. 9 Constituency.
 He is a member of Rakhine National Party.

 Early life and education

 He was born on 17 December 1964 in Rathedaung, Rakhine State, Burma(Myanmar).
 He graduated with B.A(History) from Sittwe University.

 Political career

 He is a member of the Rakhine National Party.
-In the Myanmar general election, 2015, he was elected as an Amyotha Hluttaw MP and elected representative from Rakhine State № 9 parliamentary constituency.
+In the Myanmar general election, 2015, he was elected as an Amyotha Hluttaw MP and elected representative from Rakhine State No. 9 parliamentary constituency.
 He also serves as a member of Amyotha Hluttaw Ethnic Affairs Committee.